-Often software, hardware and Internet entrepreneurs have passion projects, or otherwise come across one of those “great ideas”; the ones that are depicted in cartoons with a light bulb turning on above someone’s head.
-Passion and great ideas are important components of a great new product and company, but unfortunately the list key ingredients to success don’t end there.
+Often software, hardware and Internet entrepreneurs pursue passion projects, or otherwise come across one of those “great ideas”; the ones that are depicted in cartoons with a light bulb turning on above someone’s head.
+Passion and great ideas are important components of a great new product and company, but unfortunately the list of key ingredients to success don’t end there.
 Another very important decision is how to monetize that great new idea.
 Sometimes it’s obvious.
 But other times there are many different approaches which can be taken.
 In some case choosing the right monetization approach may mean the difference between success and failure.
 So how do you go about making this decision?
 Let’s look at a few important considerations to include in your monetization strategy process:

-Best to charge for tech products or services — or both?
+Monetization strategy: charge for tech products or services — or both?

 There are myriad ways to build a software product monetization strategy: a traditional perpetual license, a subscription model (including but not limited to a hosted SaaS approach), tiered by number of users, tiered by total metered usage, a Freemium (see below) entry level version with charges for premium versions or to unlock additional features, etc. The list of possibilities is nearly endless.

 Hardware models are generally simpler due to the limitation of additional fixed and variable expenses such as tooling and direct product costs, which tend to put a floor on most pricing approaches.
 But even hardware monetization models have evolved over time.
 In larger markets the “razor and blades” approach is sometimes used where the product is sold at cost (in extreme examples even GIVEN AWAY FOR FREE) to capture downstream service revenues (example: Cable Modems & Internet Services) or supplies revenues (example: Inkjet printers & printer cartridges).
 So while options are not as limitless as in software markets, the number of strategic variations are many.

 Key questions to consider in monetization strategy formulation: